-In September 2011, Health Canada released a full set of 16 new exterior warnings, 8 interior messages, and 4 toxic emission messages for the side panel (shown below).
-The new health warning messages are required to cover 75% of the front and back of cigarette and little cigar packages.
-As of March 21, 2012, manufacturers and importers of cigarettes and/or cigars were prohibited from distributing products that did not display the new health warnings.
-Retailers were given 3 months to transition from the existing packages to those displaying the new messages.
-Effective June 19, 2012, retailers were only allowed to sell packages displaying the new health warnings.
+A new set of 16 health warnings were implemented in 2012.
+The new warnings are larger and must cover 75% of the front and back of cigarette and little cigar packages.
+As of March 1, 2012, manufacturers and importers were prohibited from distributing products without the new health warnings.
+Retailers were given 3 months (until June 19, 2012) to transition to packages displaying the new warnings.

 Canada prohibits the terms “light” and “mild” from appearing on packages.

 Plain packaging is under formal consideration in Canada.
 On May 31, 2016, the Health Minister launched a three-month public consultation about the proposed plain packaging requirements for tobacco products.